PyGSDR/PyGS/instruction_gsr_examples.md

 - Obtaining the flux rope axis (the 4th row)
   - from the detection result
   - from reconstruction
-- Round 1 for reconstruction (may need to change parameters in the 5th & 6th rows)
+- Round 1 for reconstruction
+  - The 5th shows the default settings, and the 6th row shows initial settings
+  - May need to change during this round
-- Round 2 for reconstruction (may need to change parameters in the 5th & 6th rows)
+- Round 2 for reconstruction (may need to change parameters in the 5th & 6th rows again)
 - Add-on features (the 7th - 10th rows)

 III.
 Notes:
 - The GSR needs to run twice to have the final results.
-- Except for the optional flux rope axis, the rest steps are common for both options.
+- Except for the optional flux rope axis, the rest steps in II are common for both options.
+- The final outputs will include a set of figures showing flux rope features.

 IV.
 For **non-Python users** or those who are not very familiar with Python:
-- simply copy the command lines below to your terminal or into the script file "yourfile.py".
+- Simply copy the command lines in block to your terminal or into the script file "yourfile.py".
-    - for the latter, it means a file when you run $ python3 yourfile.py
+    - for the latter, it means a file when you run ```$ python3 yourfile.py```
 - Please also pay attention to warnings & information printed on the terminal

 ---
 ## 1. Initializing
 Initialization includes all lines before the main function ```reconstruction(...)``` as well as the first three rows inside it.
-- **rootDir**: set a directory where you would like to save files, such as downloaded & preprocessed data,
+- **rootDir**: set a directory where you would like to save files, such as downloaded & preprocessed data, GS reconstructed figures, etc.
-GS reconstructed figures, etc. E.g., ```rootDir = '/Users/Tom_and_Jerry/'```
+  - E.g., ```rootDir = '/Users/Tom_and_Jerry/'```
 - **spacecraftID**: specify the spacecraft ID, e.g., 'WIND', 'ACE', 'ULYSSES', 'PSP', 'SOLARORBITER'.
-E.g., ```spacecraftID='WIND'```
+  - E.g., ```spacecraftID='WIND'```
-- **Flux rope timestamps**: can be either from detection or User-specified
+- **Flux rope timestamps**: can be either from detection or user-specified
   - If **detection**: here we use a record 08/24/2018 11:29:00 - 17:10:00 UT via the WIND spacecraft.
+    - Specify the source of event list from the detection, i.e., ```inputFileName```
-    - No.53 in the detection file 2018_selected_events.p.
+    - It is the first event in the detection file selected_events.p, i.e., ```eventNo = 0```
-    - Also need to specify the ```inputFileName``` and the event sequence number as ```eventNo```, and load the file.
     - The starting and ending times will be extracted automatically.
     - No need to indicate timestamps in ```reconstruction(...)```.
     <br>